ŷAV

 Oral abstracts

-Submit an oral/paper abstract if you wish to be considered for an oral presentation and associated published paper.
+Submit an oral/paper abstract if you wish to be considered for an oral presentation and associated published paper by 20 January 2025.
 A full research paper containing new unpublished results always accompanies oral presentations at Faraday Discussions.
 The oral/paper abstract should outline current research in progress.
 Authors of the selected abstracts must then submit a full research paper with a significant amount of new, unpublished work, by 19 May 2025.

 The research papers are reviewed upon submission and are sent to all delegates 4 weeks before the meeting so they can be read in advance.
 At the meeting the presenting author is allowed five minutes to highlight the main points of their paper, and the rest of the time is for discussion.
 The discussion is recorded and will be published alongside the research paper in the Faraday Discussions volume.